Updating SQL tables from Excel

 To make the range dynamic, you could also use a named range for both columns P and Q.

 In the example below I have used a slicer to filter the information based on a specific Job Type.
-As you can see, since the formulae are included as Table calculations, the whole input table handles varying number of rows without the need for any manual copying of formuale.
+As you can see, since the formulae are included as Table calculations, the whole input table handles varying number of rows without the need for any manual copying of formulae.

 Video showing values being updated